solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 - JWT based authentication lends itself well for distributed systems.
 With an identity hub you can re-use your existing investment
 - Allows you to change your authentication back-end without affecting the rest of the system.

-You can also use Dex for kubernetes itself. for example, to allow LDAP logins to work with kubectl.
+You can also use Dex for Kubernetes itself; for example, to allow LDAP logins to work with `kubectl`.
 This is outside the scope of this document, but you can read more about it [here](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md).

 In this document we will demonstrate how to integrate Gloo and Dex using Gloo's support for OpenID Connect.